nu11ptr/PyInstanceVars/README.md

 Requirements
 ============

-It was tested under both Python 2.7.x and Python 3.3.x.
+It has been tested under CPython 2.7/3.3, PyPy 1.9, and Jython 2.5/2.7.

 There are no library dependencies other than the standard library.

 Performance
 ===========

-The included rudimentary benchmark indicates 4-5X worse than explicit initialization.
+The included rudimentary benchmark indicates 4-5X worse performance than explicit initialization under CPython.
 For most scenarios this is probably fine, but there might be some cases where this is just too much overhead.

 Credits